 Fit 4 Health is a City & Hackney initiative to offer free specialist physical activity programmes to help with recovery after a stroke.
 This programme helps to reduce cholesterol, blood pressure, fat, low mood and anxiety, whilst maintaining independence.

-The stroke project offers a range of activities that can benefit you and your family.
+The Shoreditch Trust Stroke Project offers a range of activities that can benefit you and your family.
 The project actively focuses on reducing the risks of first and further strokes by providing exercise classes, nutrition classes, support groups, day trips and access to information about other services.

 The Stroke Project